Nalen98/GhidraEmu/README.md

 ## Future work

-EmuHelper restrictions don't allow using program space in another.
+EmulatorHelper restrictions don't allow using program space in another.
 So your external shared library, for example, will never know about program memory space and vice versa.
 So you can't emulate it as one process with one memory space.
 Let me know if I'm missing something here.